What to know about Elijah McClain's death and the cases against police and paramedics

 The neckhold, called a carotid control hold, restricts the flow of blood to a person’s brain, rendering them temporarily unconscious.
 Many states, including Colorado, have passed limits on neck restraints since the murder of Floyd in Minneapolis.

 McClain had been kept on the ground for 15 minutes when paramedics gave him 500 milligrams of ketamine.
-He weighed 140 pounds (64 kilograms) but received a higher dose of ketamine than recommended for someone of his size, said Dr. Stephen Cina, a forensic pathologist who peformed McClain’s autopsy.
+He weighed 140 pounds (64 kilograms) but received a higher dose of ketamine than recommended for someone of his size, said Dr. Stephen Cina, a forensic pathologist who performed McClain’s autopsy.
 Cina ultimately decided that McClain died of complications from the ketamine, noting that it occurred after the forcible restraint.
-However, he wasn’t able to say if the death was a homicide or an accident, or whether the officers’ actions contributed to it.
+However, he wasn’t able to say if the death was a homicide or an accident.
+He testified at the first trial that he was not able to conclude whether the officers’ actions contributed to it.

-Pulmonologist David Beuther testified for the prosecution that McClain threw up repeatedly and inhaled vomit, which made it hard to breathe.
+Pulmonologist David Beuther testified that McClain threw up repeatedly and inhaled vomit, which made it hard to breathe.
 Even before the ketamine was injected, McClain’s health had deteriorated to the extent that he belonged in an intensive care unit, he said.

 WHY WERE THE OFFICERS CHARGED?